fontforge/fontforge.github.io/en-US/about/faq.md

-## How I do tell fontforge about a new encoding
+## How I do tell FontForge about a new encoding

 First ask yourself if you really need a new encoding?
 If you are using OpenType or TrueType fonts you can usually get by with the standard